pixiepucker/PWA-BudgetTracker/README.md

   ## Description
-  For this week's challenge, we were too add offline functionality to an already functioning Budget Tracker app.
+  For this week's challenge, we had to add offline functionality to an already functioning Budget Tracker app.
 This was done by adding Indexed.db and Service Workers.
 I also utilized mongodb and express.js to help with this project.
+I was able to add the offline functionality by going back through previous lessons and reviewing what I've learned.

+  I was able to add Indexed.db by going back through my Module 18 lessons and activities.
+I also was given a refresher on how to connect MongoDB - Atlas to Heroku in order to deploy this application.
+For the Service Worker, I looked back through this week's Lesson 4.
+Overall, this week was a success in not only becoming familiar with prewritten code, but also in looking through past projects in order to gain understanding and build functionality.

-  You can see a preview of the site below!
+  You can see a preview of the site below and visit it [here.](https://young-anchorage-05330.herokuapp.com/)
   ![screenshot of budget tracker ](./public/preview1.png)

   ## Table of Contents